Large Sinkhole in Suwannee, Florida

 - Neighbors with sinkholes

-- Plumbing problems resulting to higher water bills
+- Plumbing problems resulting in higher water bills

 - Strange creaking or popping noise